keithalewis/math/uf.md

 to report the P&amp;L in terms of $i_0$.

 It is quite common for entities to have different best guesses of
 $X_t(i_0,i)$.
-Accountants might use "book", "market", "liquidation", or "going concern" values.
-This model does not suggest which is the most appropriate in any given situation, it only makes that choice explicit.
+Accountants might use "book," "market," "liquidation," or "going concern" values.
+This model does not suggest which is the most appropriate in any given situation; it only makes that choice explicit.

 Other relevant quantities can be computed similarly.
 For example the